ANYbotics/kindr/Readme.md

 ```

 Kindr can be included in your catkin project with:
-Add the following to your *CmakeLists.txt*:
+Add the following to your *CMakeLists.txt*:

 ```
 find_package(catkin COMPONENTS kindr)